Oasis Academy Coulsdon: Description

-Oasis Academy Coulsdon is part of the Oasis Community Learning group, and evangelical Christian charity.
+Oasis Academy Coulsdon is part of the Oasis Community Learning group, an evangelical Christian charity.
 The trust have guided forty schools out of special measures.
 19 per cent of the 52 Oasis academies classified as failing.
 The trust's founder Reverend Steve Chalke says "Turning round a school is sometimes a quick fix, it really, truly is.
 And sometimes it’s a really long, hard, hard job".

-Performance and Horizon tablet scheme

-Oasis has a long term strategy for enhancing the performance of its schools.
-Firstly it has devised a standard curriculum, that each school can safely adopt knowing it will deliver the National Curriculum.
-Secondly it has invested in staff training so they are focused on improving the outcomes for the students, and thirdly, through its Horizons scheme it is providing each member of staff and student with a tablet.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and there success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
 Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification- this must include core subjects a modern or ancient foreign language, and either History or Geography.

 The academy operates a two-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces youngsters who are starting from a lower than average base to wider, robust and challenging programmes of study needed to gain qualifications at Key Stage 4.
 Spanish, German and French are taught to all pupils for a term each in Year 7, then pupils choose one language to study in Year 8, and for the rest of Key Stage 4.

 At Key Stage 4 the focus is on the EBACC, and there are daily Maths, English and Science lessons- plus options.

-By doing a three year Key Stage 4, students get to study an additional option subject.
+By doing a three-year Key Stage 4, students get to study an additional option subject.
 In each year and each subject, students are issued with a knowledge organiser and they program of studies is published in advance on-line under the title 'Curriculum Maps'.
 All academies must publish their statement of curriculum intent: here it comes in two parts- the intent of the trust to secure the students futures by providing a knowledge based curriculum, and the intent of the local hub/school that talks about the need to provide disadvantaged children with additional cultural capital in the process in order to prevent a wider disparity opening up when learning becomes more independently driven in Key Stage 5 and beyond.